webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/talks-to-machines.md

+---
+aliases:
----,aliases:,- talks to machines,tags:,- Compendium/CSRD/en/Foci,---
+- talks to machines
+tags:
+- Compendium/CSRD/en/Foci
+---

 You use your organic brain like a computer, interfacing "wirelessly" with any electronic device.
 You can control and influence them in ways that others can't.
  ### Intrusion